Amsterdam transport

 • Don’t rush, you’re on holiday

-• Do not DUI (drive under influence) it’s illegal and dangerous, especially on a bike
+• Do not DUI (drive under the influence), it’s illegal and dangerous, especially on a bike

 • Make sure you have a city map in case you get lost

-Keep these tips in mind and drive safe!
-For more info also see our bike rental Amsterdam page.
+Keep these tips in mind and drive safely!
+For more info, also see our bike rental Amsterdam page.

 Getting to/from Amsterdam

-Amsterdam is easy to reach by any transportation of choice.
+Amsterdam is easy to reach by any means of transportation.
 Amsterdam has good connections with other major European cities and capitals.
-Are you looking for more detailed information how to get from/to Amsterdam to a specific destination?
+Are you looking for more detailed information on how to get from/to Amsterdam to a specific destination?
 Check out our following extensive guides;

 To/from Amsterdam by plane